-Discussions about bilingual education in the United States often revolve around issues of politics, ethnicity, and immigrant rights (Baker, 2011; Crawford, 2004; Cummins, 2000), rather than focus on language, the benefits of cross cultural understanding and cross-linguistic communication, and globalization (Reyes & Kleyn, 2010).
+Discussions about bilingual education in the United States often revolve around issues of politics, ethnicity, and immigrant rights (Baker, 2011; Cummins, 2000; Crawford, 2004), rather than focus on language, the benefits of cross cultural understanding and cross-linguistic communication, and globalization (Reyes & Kleyn, 2010).
 Given this trend, Nieto concludes that teaching, for many of the teachers she worked with, is a "vocation in the service of social justice" (2005, p.
 213).
-Teachers as professionals should then see activism and advocacy as tools for transforming unproductive practices and policies in education.
-By assuming these roles educators create spaces where pluralists discourses may be activated to alter assimilationist and monolingual approaches to education (de Jong, 2011).